m8v/coperniq-magnet/README.md

 To get your specific embedding URL:
 1. Go to Workspace Settings
 2. Navigate to the Portal section
-3. Replace `YOUR_COMPANY` in the iframe code with your company identifier from the portal URL
+3. Replace `<company>` in the iframe code with your company identifier from the portal URL